Modules for course N3CM | MSC/FIN10

 - ASB-4417: Market Risk Analytics (15) Introduction to financial engineering; Static replication -creation, decomposition and analysis of financial products; Dynamic replication; Hedging strategies; Convexity, volatility and credit risk in financial engineering; Case studies in financial engineering.

-- ASB-4906: Applied Financial Projects (30) (Semester 3) Students will choose 2 Applied Business Projects from the list below.
+- ASB-4906: Applied Financial Projects (30) (Semester 3) Core Students will choose 2 Applied Business Projects from the list below.
 It is envisaged that a small number of additional projects will be made available depending on the research interests of new staff and it is possible that the menu of projects might vary slightly from year to year within an equivalent structure.
 1. Private Banking and Wealth Management 2.
 Marketing Financial Services 3.
 Operations Management Each of these is taught in a five-day series of lectures, workshops and discussions scheduled over a four-week period in June.

 30 credits from: